Linuxfabrik/monitoring-plugins/check-plugins/gitlab-version/README.md

 ## Overview

-This plugin lets you track if GitLab is End-of-Life (EOL).
-To compare against the current/installed version of GitLab, the check has to run on the GitLab server itself.

-This check plugin alerts n days before or after the EOL date is reached.
-Optionally, it can also alert on available major, minor or patch releases (each independently).
+Checks the installed GitLab version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Data Collection:**

+* Reads the installed GitLab version from `/opt/gitlab/version-manifest.txt` (configurable via `--path`)
+* Compares against the [endoflife.date API](https://endoflife.date/api/gitlab.json) to determine EOL status and available updates
+* Caches API responses locally for 24 hours to reduce external requests

+**Compatibility:**

+* Linux only (must run on the GitLab server itself)

+**Important Notes:**

+* The check must run locally on the GitLab server because it reads the version from a local file.

 ## Fact Sheet